akshitjindal77/Stock-Predictor/README.md

 - Deployment with CI/CD and caching/rate limiting.
 - Add LSTM/Transformer variants for sequence modeling.

+## License
+MIT License © 2025 Akshit Jindal.
+You may freely use, modify, and distribute this project for non-commercial or educational purposes.

+## Credits
+- Developed by Akshit Jindal
+- Powered by FastAPI, scikit-learn, XGBoost, LightGBM, and React (Vite)

 ## Disclaimer
 This project is for educational purposes only.
 It is not financial advice and should not be used for real trading decisions.
 Use at your own risk.